tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 generically, when the DTLS handshake uses a PSK-based key exchange.
-Servers which process 0-RTT requests and send 0.5-RTT responses without a cookie exchange should store the client's IP in the cookie and limit the size of their responses in order to avoid amplification attacks.
+Servers which process 0-RTT requests and send 0.5-RTT responses without a cookie exchange should store the client's IP in the session ticket and limit the size of their responses in order to avoid amplification attacks.
 Clients MUST be prepared to do a cookie exchange with every handshake.